stefanthoss/chickenonabun/_posts/2020-01-03-the-crack-shack.md

 ---

 This restaurant has it all - a casual space to sit, friendly employees, cornhole, a good draft beer selection, and of course amazing fried chicken.
-The *Firebird* (see picture) has the right level of spicyness, fried onions, and ranch dressing on top of perfect juicy chicken.
+The *Firebird* (see picture) has the right level of spiciness, fried onions, and ranch dressing on top of perfect juicy chicken.

 But it doesn't stop there, you can also order the *Hangover* which is served on the perfect soft biscuit with a fried